algernon/keyboardio-worklog/worklog.md

 * `Device` became `kaleidoscope_internal::device`, and `Kaleidoscope` grew a `device()` method.
 All users were updated to use the latter whenever possible, and the internal one when not.
 * Removed a number of obsolete includes.
 * Moved the ifdefs in Atreus.h inside `AVR_KEYSCANNER_PROPS`.
+* Created an `ATMEGA32U4_KEYBOARD` macro, to simplify setting up the props and the class for some boards.

 # 2019-11-01